lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Matching prospective employers and employees is a `nuanced`(subtle difference) process, and any attempt to automate it requires the utmost `rigor`(severe)
 - When industry leaders, established businesses and newly `minted`(created) companies `collide` on the topic of cutting edge technologies, collaboration can spur innovation
 - The spirit of interconnection `with regard to` the IoT ecosystem `compelled`(strongly urged) us to take part in the tournament.
+- Having all this information makes it really easy for me to explain why your work is so great.
+- Do you `have a sense of` why they might have a higher salary than I do?
+- What kinds of information `get factored into` compensation decisions here?

 ## Basketball